 Stanford Undergraduate Research Institute in Mathematics

-Application: The application for 2018 is now available!
+Application: The application for Summer 2019 is now closed.

 At SURIM, students will be exposed to questions that are of interest in current mathematics, as well as the research and exploration aspects that accompany such questions.
 With their mentor’s assistance, students will study the prerequisite materials to understand their program’s topic and will then participate in exploration of their questions about the subject.
 See below for examples of project topics from previous years.